 - Where can I find custom forms?

 Etsy will automatically collect and remit the tax from Australian buyers where the goods are less than or equal to AUD$1,000.
-Sellers may need to include additional information on the customs form depending on the shipping method.
+Sellers may need to include additional information on the customs form depending on the delivery method.

 Information for sellers